 Why I Am Correct in My Interpretation

 I have had many conversations with millennials.
 Some conversations have been in school with tired teachers and others with angry parents.
-From my research, and from time that I listen to Jesus, I have learned that listening intently with eye contact and repeating what they have said to make sure I heard it correctly is key.
+From my research and listening to Jesus, I have learned that listening intently with eye contact and repeating what they have said to make sure I heard it correctly is key.
 Then praying through silently in my head and heart, “What is it Father that these folks need to hear?”
 Then I listen and speak the next best thing.
 It is remarkable that one of the most important beliefs for both of our generations is to keep the discussion going.
 It is working!
-It is not an easy task when I know I will have to listen to their unkind words, at first.
-But they keep coming back and are gentler each time.
+It is not an easy task when I know I will first have to listen to their unkind words.
+However, they keep coming back and are gentler each time.
 And by the great grace of Jesus, I listen again.

 To reach each other and understand each other’s worldview, we need to be

 able to understand that we can assist each other in reaching this goal of communication.
-As a scholar practitioner in this world, it is my duty to interpret what is said in conversation and reach fusion of horizon with the Millennial generation.
-I will continue to pray, listen, ask questions, learn how to use technology by embracing it more efficiently, be an example of correct use of social media, and continue to keep the conversation going, (Bonner, 2023).
+As a scholar practitioner in this world, I must interpret what is said in conversation and reach a fusion of horizons with the Millennial generation.
+I will continue to pray, listen, ask questions, learn how to use technology by embracing it more efficiently, be an example of the correct use of social media, and continue to keep the conversation going, (Bonner, 2023).

-To conclude, Millennial parents continue to thrive with new attitudes and lifestyles in response to their own upbringing and worldwide events during 1980’s-1990’s, that stem from childhood fears and distrust of the older generation, to choosing to do things their own way, particularly with social media sharenting.
-I will listen and respond to them with the love of Jesus and communicate effectively and winsomely with them in order to reach them and let them know the gospel of Jesus Christ and His love to them.
+To conclude, Millennial parents continue to thrive with new attitudes and lifestyles in response to their own upbringing and worldwide events during the 1980’s-1990’s, which stem from childhood fears and distrust of the older generation to choosing to do things their way, particularly with social media sharenting.
+I will listen and respond to them with the love of Jesus and communicate effectively and winsomely with them to reach them and let them know the gospel of Jesus Christ and His love for them.

 WORKS CITED